General Rules of Field Target

 Before you start shooting, make sure you understand and follow the range officer's guidance on safety precautions and procedures to minimize risks and maintain a safe shooting environment.
 The range officer is responsible for ensuring that all participants follow the safety rules and regulations.
 It's essential to respect their authority and instructions at all times.

-Also Read General Rules of Frame Running
+Also Read General Rules of Speedminton

 When interacting with the range officer, practice good Officer Etiquette by being respectful, courteous, and attentive.
 If you have any questions or concerns, don't hesitate to ask.
 Effective Communication Strategies are crucial in preventing accidents and ensuring a smooth shooting experience.